-Local roads, footpaths and cycleways, open space, parks and playgrounds, sporting facilities, community buildings such as libraries, arts and performance space, and meeting spaces, halls and other venues.
+Local roads, footpaths and cycleways, open space, parks and playgrounds, sporting facilities, community buildings such as libraries, arts and performance space, and meeting

-- CW2.1 Administering and maintaining the Shoalhaven Development Contributions Plan (2019). - CW2.2 Implementing the land-use recommendations of the Community Infrastructure Strategic Plan (2017) and Shoalhaven Libraries Strategic Plan 2017-2021, including the delivery of the Shoalhaven Community and Recreational Precinct Masterplan. - CW2.3 Delivery and maintenance of a safe and efficient road and active transport network. - CW2.4 Delivery of road connections and water and sewerage infrastructure to service the Moss Vale Road Urban Release Areas.
+CW2.2 CW2.3 Administering and maintaining the Shoalhaven Implementing the land-use recommendations of (2017) and Shoalhaven Libraries Strategic Plan 2 Community and Recreational Precinct Masterpla Delivery and maintenance of a safe and efficient Delivery of road connections and water and sew Urban Release Areas.
+Collab oration Activity Work with the NSW Government to coordinate i Advocate with Transport for NSW to improve pe (Bomaderry, Nowra, Milton and Ulladulla), upgra Bomaderry, deliver the planned intermodal hub potential fast rail network with a southern coast CA2.3 Advocate with Transport for NSW and public transport for NSW and public transport for NSW.
+CA2.4 Work with Transport for NSW to continue the rol

-- CA2.1 Work with the NSW Government to coordinate infrastructure delivery for new urban release areas. - CA2.2 Advocate with Transport for NSW to improve pedestrian crossing facilities on the Princes Highway (Bomaderry, Nowra, Milton and Ulladulla), upgrade the rail line and services between Berry and Bomaderry, deliver the planned intermodal hub at Bomaderry and support the expansion of the potential fast rail network with a southern coastal route connecting with Wollongong and Nowra. - CA2.3 Advocate with Transport for NSW and public transport service providers to enhance and expand bus services and strategic bus corridors. - CA2.4 Work with Transport for NSW to continue the rolling upgrade of the Princes Highway, including both the Milton-Ulladulla and Nowra-Bomaderry Bypasses. - CA2.5 Work with the NSW Department of Education to identify and deliver new and upgraded schools and identify opportunities for community use of facilities. - CA2.6 Work with NSW TAFE, universities and others to identify opportunities for new education campus and to increase training opportunities and support for industry to employ and train workers. - CA2.7 Work with infrastructure providers to identify and reserve land required for new infrastructure in Shoalhaven Local Environmental Plan 2014. - CA2.8 Continue to work with NSW Health to understand the need and delivery options for new and/or improved health and medical facilities to support the community. - CA2.9 Work with NBN Co. and other service providers to deliver improvements to digital infrastructure.
+- the Milton-Ulladulla and Nowra-Bomaderry Bypasses.
+CA2.5 Work with the NSW Department of Education to identify and deliver new and upgraded schools and - identify opportunities for community use of facilities. - CA2.6 Work with NSW TAFE, universities and others to identify opportunities for new education campus and to increase training opportunities and support for industry to employ and train workers. - CA2.7 Work with infrastructure providers to identify and reserve land required for new infrastructure in Shoalhaven Local Environmental Plan 2014. - CA2.8 Continue to work with NSW Health to understand the need and delivery options for new and/or improved health and medical facilities to support the community. - CA2.9 Work with NBN Co. and other service providers to deliver improvements to digital infrastructure.

-A2.1 Consider updating the Community Infrastructure Strategic Plan (including library facilities).
-Immediate A2.2 Consider the preparation of an updated Integrated Transport Strategy and Pedestrian and Mobility Action Plan to identify and fill gaps and expansion opportunities to deliver an efficient and safe road and active transport network.
-Immediate A2.3 Investigate the need for a program to recycle ageing and underutilised community infrastructure to

-- create funds for new and upgraded facilities.
+- Consider updating the Community Infrastructure Strategic Plan (including library facilities).
+Immediate A2.1 A2.2 Consider the preparation of an updated Integrated Transport Strategy and Pedestrian and Mobility Action Plan to identify and fill gaps and expansion opportunities to deliver an efficient and safe road and active transport network.
+Immediate A2.3 Investigate the need for a program to recycle ageing and underutilised community infrastructure to create funds for new and upgraded facilities.
 Short-term - A2.4 Investigate sites for new cemetery facilities in the Jervis Bay and St Georges Basin area.
 Short-term